thomasalbright/mason/README.md

 Usage
 -----

+1. Create a ruby script with your desired firewall rules, defined using mason:

+    require_relative('mason')

+    puts generate

+2. Run your script, saving the output to a new bash script

-    ./mason > iptables-set   # (Where 'iptables-set' is any filename you choose) ./iptables-set
+    ruby generate.rb > iptables-set   # (Where 'iptables-set' is any filename you choose)

+3. Run the generated bash script

+    ./iptables-set

-After executing the generated ruleset, to persist the rules through reboots on RHEL or CentOS, run
+4. After executing the generated ruleset, to persist the rules through reboots on RHEL or CentOS, run

     service iptables save